Shihab2022/chat-app/front-end/README.md

 Some step

-implement edit and delete options if the message send time 10 min less if the message time difference is 10 min then showing one image on the button showing those user top who send message recently showing top on the left side who is send message latest showing last message on the left side after user name open a pop up when click on added emoji ,and open pop up and showing all user who set which emoji and add remove emoji functionality fix margin issue on the message when we add emoji add reply functionality add forward functionality
+implement message seen fetcher implement edit and delete options if the message send time 10 min less if the message time difference is 10 min then showing one image on the button showing those user top who send message recently showing top on the left side who is send message latest showing last message on the left side after user name fix margin issue on the message when we add emoji add reply functionality add forward functionality